jazzui/jazzui/Readme.md

 [![logo](/logo-name-full.png)](http://jazzui.github.io/jazzui)

-### Does your favorite mock-up tool output production ready code?
+### Does your favorite mock-up tool output production-ready code?
 **Of course not,** that would take way too much time / effort!
 That's why we make mockups, so we can iterate quickly...

 JazzUI makes it easier to get into the flexibility and precision of html/css while maintaining the quick iterative features of a traditional mockup tool.
 Plus more awesome.